WINC (AM): Programming

 WINC carries a news/talk/sports format established in 1996.
-The weekday lineup consists mostly of nationally-syndicated conservative talk shows hosted by Hugh Hewitt, Chris Stigall, Todd Starnes, Mark Levin, Bill O'Reilly and Rich Valdés, along with a regionally syndicated program hosted by Wendy Bell.
-America in the Morning, The Ramsey Show and Coast to Coast AM are also featured.
-The station was previously the home of Rush Limbaugh and Jim Bohannon until their deaths in 2021 and 2022, respectively.
+The weekday lineup consists of nationally-syndicated conservative talk shows hosted by Larry O'Connor, Glenn Beck, Todd Starnes, Hugh Hewitt, Mark Levin, Bill O'Reilly, McGraw Milhaven, and Will Cain..
+America in the Morning and Coast to Coast AM are also featured.
+The station was previously the home of Rush Limbaugh, Jim Bohannon, and Charlie Kirk until their deaths in 2021, 2022 and 2025, respectively.
+Pittsburgh-based Wendy Bell was also previously heard on WINC.

 WINC carries five-minute newscasts every hour from Fox News Radio.
 The station also has a news department that prepares and broadcasts local news reports.
-The station is an affiliate of the Virginia Sports Radio Network, which carries University of Virginia football and basketball and the Virginia Tech IMG Sports Network, which carries Virginia Tech football and basketball.
+WINC airs numerous sports events as an affiliate of the Virginia Sports Radio Network, which carries University of Virginia football and basketball and the Virginia Tech Sports Network, which carries Virginia Tech football and basketball.
+The station carries Washington Wizards games.
+Local college sports from the Shenandoah University Hornets and the Christendom College Crusaders can also be heard.

 Weekend programming on WINC includes home-improvement shows In the Garden with Andre Viette and At Home with Gary Sullivan.
-The station also airs "best of" editions of previously recorded weekday programming and a "best of" edition of Charlie Kirk's program which isn't heard during the weekdays.
-Sunday Night with Bill Cunningham is also heard.
+Sunday Night with Bill Cunningham, along with programming from the Vegas Stats & Information Network (VSIN} is also heard.